oksanaivashko/AWS-CLI/README.md

     --security-group-ids sg-089ac8cb2447d8c78 \

     --subnet-id subnet-0d3173490a9b6aa5d \

 ~~~

-### Attach the IAM role to an existing EC2 instance that was originally launched without an IAM role
+### Attach the IAM role to an existing EC2 instance that was originally created without an IAM role ( on the previos command)

 - You are now ready to attach the IAM role, YourNewRole, to the EC2 instance, YourInstanceId.
 To attach the role:

-Call the associate-iam-instance-profile command to attach the instance profile, YourNewRole-Instance-Profile, for the newly created IAM role, YourNewRole, to your EC2 instance, YourInstanceId.
+- Call the associate-iam-instance-profile command to attach the instance profile, YourNewRole-Instance-Profile, for the newly created IAM role, YourNewRole, to your EC2 instance, YourInstanceId.

 ~~~